Protecting Coral Reefs

 Divers, Snorkelers, and Protecting Coral Reefs

-This means that visitors must not only be mindful of avoiding damage to the hard corals themselves, but also minimizing visitor impacts on all components of the reef community, including both plants and animals.
-Visitors should not only avoid direct physical injury to these creatures, but also avoid the disruption or alteration of coral reef animal behavior.
+This not only involves avoiding physical injury to these creatures, but also avoiding the disruption or alteration of coral reef animal behavior.

 For example at some popular dive tourism destinations, divers (and even dive dive operators) regularly feed or otherwise harass (chase, touch) marine life (see photo, left).